coly-technologies/coly-technologies.github.io/coly-api.md

 <hr style="background: #4C53FF; height: 3px">

 The `Persons` entity mainly refers to the tenants within a shared living space, or persons taking the `Psychometry Test` using our product.
-Each person will have their `Personality` and `Values` traits calculated after taking the test.
+Each person will have their `Personality` and `coreValues` traits calculated after taking the test.
 The score they get will play a key role in matching the individual to a specific group.

 &nbsp;